paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

         """"
         Args:
-            value (Any): data to send, arbitrary type. tag (str, optional): If auto_offset is False, the tag need to be mannually entered and it is mandatory to ensure that different tags are used in different rounds.
-Defaults to '@'. use_pickle (bool, optional): whether to serialize data with pickle.
+            value (Any): data to send.
+Any type. tag (str, optional): if auto_offset is False, the tag need to be mannually entered while ensuring different tags are used in different rounds.
+Default: '@'. use_pickle (bool, optional): whether to serialize data with pickle.
 If data is already serialized, it should be set to true, otherwise set to false.
-                Defaults to True.
+Default: True.

         Returns:
-            int: 0 means success in sending，otherwise failure.
+            int: 0 means success in sending, otherwise failure.
         """

 - Receive data